 Imagine someone with Jane Goodall’s observational powers coming from outer space to observe us for a few days.

 Instead, the alien watches a few children in a typical American suburb before filing this report.
-(Disclaimer, in alien language, notes the report isn’t representational of all humans or all time spans on Earth.)
+(Alien disclaimer: this report isn’t representational of all humans or all time spans on Earth.)

 How to Impede Humanity

 Each human is born with vast potential which unfolds in ways unique to that person’s talents and experiences.
 Human culture starts immediately to prevent that newborn’s potential from being fully realized.

 The smallest humans are kept for much of their waking day in devices called car seats, booster seats, high chairs, playpens, cribs and strollers.
 Without sufficient and varied movement, learning can be impeded.